Coast Guard repatriates 55 Cubans found at sea near Florida, islands

 All the migrants received food, water and basic medical care while aboard Coast Guard ships.

-Coast Guard crews are seeing more Cubans making the dangerous journey to the Unites States via makeshift vessels than in years past.
+Coast Guard crews are seeing more Cubans making the dangerous journey to the United States via makeshift vessels than in years past.

 CLICK HERE TO GET THE FOX NEWS APP